 Some symptoms of colon cancer can be symptoms of other digestive health issues.
 For example, blood in the stool may be a symptom of colorectal cancer or hemorrhoids, but neither of these should be left to the individual for diagnosis.
 An examination by a board-certified gastroenterologist, like the ones at Gastroenterology Associates, will provide concrete answers to the cause of symptoms and a course of action for any treatments.

 All About Screening

-For most people, screening starts at age 50, but your doctor may recommend earlier, more frequent screening.
-The colonoscopy is the most effective screening tool, and should be performed every 10 years starting at age 50 (between age 40 and 45 for African Americans and for those with family or personal histories of polyps or colorectal cancer).
+The recommended screening age is now age 45, but your doctor may recommend earlier, more frequent screening.
+The colonoscopy is the most effective screening tool, and should be performed every 10 years starting at age 45.
 During a colonoscopy, the doctor can detect and possibly remove any polyps, as well as take a biopsy of any abnormal growths in the colon.
 A sigmoidoscopy should be performed every 5 years.
 A fecal occult blood test should be performed each year.